Why is California So Expensive?

 Meanwhile, there is also a delay in building new homes, which adds to the housing crisis.
-The quantity of land that is accessible for development is also constrained by geographical obstacles like the Pacific Ocean and mountains.
+Geographical obstacles like the Pacific Ocean and mountains limit the quantity of land that is accessible for development.
 Due to the limited housing supply and tremendous demand, California’s real estate market is experiencing skyrocketing prices.

 3. High Land Prices

 California has some of the highest land values in the country.
 The state is a great area to reside and make investments because of its breathtaking scenery, pleasant climate and gorgeous coastline.
 As a result, there is intense rivalry for available land, which raises the piece for real estate.
-The price of commercial real estate and agricultural property are also affected by the rising cost of land in addition to the housing market.
+The rising cost of land in addition to the housing market affects the price of commercial real estate and agricultural property.
 Therefore, a big component in California’s state-wide high living cost is the high cost of land.